About the Book

 Tim Perceval 2008

-Tim Perceval was born in London in 1967 into a large family of Australian artists among the most influential of the 20th century.
+Tim Perceval was born in London into a large family of Australian artists among the most influential of the 20th century.
 He studied in England and Australia in environmental management and economics with post-graduate degrees in science.
 After travelling and living in Australia, Asia, Europe, North and Central America he finally settled in 1999 back to his childhood roots in Provence.
 After a 3 year residence in Mexico and extensive travel in Central America he turned to professional photography, focusing on art, architecture, photojournalism, landscape and macro photography.
 He has recently photographed the sculpture park collection of Jean-Louis Servan Schreiber in Provence.
 In France his images are represented by Gamma Photo Agency.
 Also in demand as a wedding and portrait photographer.